rukasakurai/staticwebappwithfrontdoor/README.md

 ```
 Get the endpoint URL from the Azure Portal, and test it.
 It may take a few minutes until the expected page is displayed without error.
 ## Create GitHub Action to deploy code
-It would be nice if the Bicep deployment also created a GitHub Action, but it seems like it doesnt.
+It would be nice if the Bicep deployment also created a GitHub Action, but it seems like it does not.
 So to create a new GitHub Action workflow by going to the Actions tab, selecting "New workflow" > "Deploy web app to Azure Static Web Apps".
-And set the appropriate token by following: https://docs.microsoft.com/en-us/azure/static-web-apps/deployment-token-management
+And set the appropriate token by following: https://docs.microsoft.com/en-us/azure/static-web-apps/deployment-token-management.
+Or update an existing token by going to "Settings" > "Secrets" > "Actions" > "Repository secrets".
 Get the endpoint URL from the Azure Portal, and test it.
 It may take a few minutes until the expected page is displayed without error.

 The above steps do not create a GitHub Actions workflow to deploy the static contents to the newly deployed Static Web App.